AliceWonderMiscreations/FileWrapper/README.md

 It “works for me”.

 Yes, I do need to create actual unit tests.
+Researching how to do unit tests for a download wrapper is something I am currently doing, it is not trivial as it involves interpreting headers sent by the client.